-- to complement the System Safety Manual (H SystSäk E) with respect to weapons and ammunition, - specify the necessary activities to ensure that weapons and ammunition obtained tolerable level of risk throughout their life span, - provide basic safety related design requirements relating to weapons and ammunition, - to act as a guide and checklist for personnel of the armed forces (FM), FMV, FOI and suppliers for issues concerning security in connection with the development, procurement, manufacture, management and decommissioning of weapon systems and ammunition.
+- to complement the System Safety Handbook (H SystSäk E) with respect to weapons and ammunition, - specify the necessary activities to ensure that weapons and ammunition obtain tolerable level of risk throughout their life span, - provide basic safety related design requirements relating to weapons and ammunition, - to act as a guide and checklist for personnel of the armed forces (FM), FMV, FOI and suppliers for issues concerning safety in connection with the development, procurement, manufacture, management and decommissioning of weapon systems and ammunition.

-This manual specifies the requirements relating to the activities that need to be carried out for the development and procurement of weapons and ammunition as well as the requirements relating to safety features.
+This handbook specifies the requirements relating to the activities that need to be carried out for the development and procurement of weapons and ammunition as well as the requirements relating to safety features.
 The requirements referred to cover all phases of service life.

-In accordance with current practice, the safety requirements in this manual are subdivided into mandatory (SHALL) and desired (SHOULD) requirements.
+In accordance with current practice, the safety requirements in this handbook are subdivided into mandatory (shall) and desired (should) requirements.
 The requirement specification in the order/contract shall state which requirements, and the type of requirement (mandatory or desired) that shall apply for specific weapons and/or a specific munition.

-H VAS E in itself is not a governing document, which means that the requirements set out in the manual and the levels of stringency (mandatory or desired) only provide guidelines for the requirement specifications.
-Weapons and ammunition safety activities are governed within FMV by specific regulations.
+H VAS E in itself is not a governing document, which means that the requirements set out in the handbook and the levels of stringency (mandatory or desired) only provide guidelines for the preparation of requirement specifications.
+However weapons and ammunition safety activities are governed within FMV by specific regulations.
+See also Section 1.3 below.

-Figure 1:1 illustrates schematically the connection between H VAS E and other documents etc. that govern and affect weapons and ammunition safety activities.
+Figure 1:1 illustrates schematically the connection between H VAS E and other handbooks that govern and affect weapons and ammunition safety activities.

-The System Safety Manual states how system safety activities can be appropriately conducted, it also contains certain materiel specific requirements.
+The System Safety Handbook (H SystSäk) states how system safety activities can be appropriately conducted, it also contains certain materiel specific requirements.